 How many golf balls can you fit in a limousine?
 Who would win in a fight between Batman and Superman?
 Who’s your favorite Disney Princess?
 Some of today’s hiring managers rely on some pretty unconventional questions to identify top talent.

 While these examples may be a little wacky, it does pay to be a little creative when you’re speaking to applicants, as you need to dig deep in order to determine skill, cultural fit, and levels of intelligence.
+At Beamery we believe skills and potential are the most relevant factors in someone's suitability for a role, but

 Some of these might seem boring or “obvious”, but they serve a purpose.
 They’re the perfect way to ease candidates into the interview and get the background information you need.